 But in reality, as Will snaked his hand down into the ol' man’s pocket, he knew that Doolittle had no living relatives, and really wasn’t a very nice person at all.
 In fact, he was a parasite, a bloodsucker, a man who enjoyed taking from others and laughing in their face while he legally did it.
 The only thing that brought him more pleasure was the amount of pain and grief his insatiable greed caused them.

-Abram Doolittle was a short man, with wide shoulders and a huge belly.
-He looked like an old boxer who had been out of training for a decade, an ugly man, with too much bone in his slab-like forehead that made his face look flat and pushed-in.
-All except for his nose; broken more than once, with a distinct squash-like appearance that reminded Will of a rotting piece of fruit left hanging too long upon the tree.
+Abram Doolittle was a stocky man with wide shoulders and a sagging belly.
+He looked like an old boxer who had been out of training for a decade or so.
+He was an ugly man with too much bone in his slab-like forehead, his face flat and pushed-in.
+All except for his nose.
+It was broken more than once with a distinct squash-like appearance that reminded Will of a rotting piece of fruit left hanging too long upon the tree.

-Although Doolittle was rich, his lodgings consisted of greasy carpeting, cigarette-scarred furniture, and the whispery scuttling of cockroaches in the dark.
+Although Doolittle was rich, his lodgings consisted of greasy carpeting, cigarette-scarred furniture, and the whispering scuttle of cockroaches in the dark.
 He had money, by God yes, he was loaded.
-He acquired it all from his father, who owned the Doolittle Bank & Loan before he died in a tragic fire that had been suspiciously set by a burning cigarette.
-It was suspicious because Doolittle Sr. had never smoked a day in his life.
+He acquired it all from his father, who owned the Doolittle Bank & Loan before he died in a tragic fire suspiciously set by a burning cigarette.
+It was suspicious only because Doolittle Sr. had never smoked a day in his life.

 “Yeah, Mr. Doolittle, I get it,” Will said.
 “But there’s nothing to worry about.
 Sure, things have been slow, but I’ll have your money.
 I promise.”